4. House Insurance Claims in France

 You need to state clearly the items stolen, with evidence of ownership if at all possible, and an estimate of their value.

 Make sure you keep receipts or photos of items as proof of ownership, as the insurance company are likely to insist you provide satisfactory evidence.
+We published an article about this issue, which you can read at Theft and Insurance Claims.

 In the event of burglary, possessions within the house will always be covered by your insurer, although are likely to be specific exclusions concerning valuable items such as antiques and jewellery.
 You can read more about this issue in our Guide to Insurance of Valuable Objects